User’s Guide to CGNS#

 Note

-Questions and comments on this guide are welcome and should be directed to:
+Questions and comments on this guide are welcome and should be directed to the CGNS forum CGNStalk.

-However, to get started with CGNS, it is not necessary for the user to fully understand the SIDS document.
-The mid-level, or API calls have been created to aid users in writing and reading CGNS files that are SIDS-compliant.
+However, the user does not need to fully understand the SIDS document to get started with CGNS.
+The mid-level API calls have been created to aid users in writing and reading SIDS-compliant CGNS files.
 [There are currently two levels of programming access to CGNS.
-The lowest level consists of CGIO-level calls which interact directly with the database manager.
-These calls perform the most basic functions, such as creating a child node, writing data, reading data, etc. However, these low-level calls know nothing at all about the SIDS, so the user is responsible for putting data in the correct place, to make the CGNS file SIDS-compliant.
+The lowest level consists of CGIO-level calls interacting directly with the database manager.
+These calls perform the most basic functions, such as creating a child node, writing data, reading data, etc. However, these low-level calls know nothing about the SIDS, so the user is responsible for putting data in the correct place to make the CGNS file SIDS-compliant.
 The mid-level, or API calls, which always begin with the characters “cg_”, were written with knowledge of the SIDS.
 Therefore, it is easier to adhere to the SIDS standards when writing a CGNS file using the API calls, and some checks for SIDS-compliance are also made by the API calls when accessing a CGNS file (SIDS compliance is not guaranteed, but the API calls go a long way toward facilitating it).
 The API calls also drastically shorten the calling sequences necessary to perform many of the functions needed to create and read CGNS files.]
 Using the API, most CFD data of interest to the majority of users can be written into or read from a CGNS file very easily with only an elementary understanding of the SIDS.

-In the following sections, we give detailed instructions on how to create typical CGNS files or portions of files.
+In the following sections, we give detailed instructions on creating typical CGNS files or portions of files.
 These instructions are given in the form of simple examples.
 They make use of the mid-level API calls, although not all API calls are covered in this document (a complete list of available API calls can be found in the Mid-Level Library document).
-We recommend that the user read through the examples in this section in order, because some information in the later sections depends on being familiar with information given in the earlier ones.
-Hopefully, users should be able to easily extend these simple examples to their own applications.
+We recommend that the user read through the examples in this section in order because some information in the later sections depends on being familiar with the information given in the earlier ones.
+Hopefully, users can easily extend these simple examples to their applications.
 Additional applications are covered in a later section.

-Also note that we have delayed the discussion of units and nondimensionalization until later.
-For now, all examples simply store and retrieve pure numbers, and it is assumed that the user knows what the dimensions or nondimensionalizations of each variable are.
+Also, note that we have delayed the discussion of units and nondimensionalization until later.
+For now, all examples simply store and retrieve pure numbers, and it is assumed that the user knows the dimensions or nondimensionalizations of each variable.

-This first example is for a very simple 3-D Cartesian grid of size 21 × 17 × 9.
+This first example is for a straightforward 3-D Cartesian grid of size 21 × 17 × 9.
 The grid points themselves are created using the following FORTRAN code snippet:

 do k=1,nk